-These tests are carried our to measure the resistance to penetration of a sampling spoon, a cone or other shaped tools under dynamic or static loading.
-These tests are used for exploration of erratic solid profiles for finding depth to bed rock or stratum and to get approximate indication of the strength and other properties of soil.
+These tests are carried out to measure the resistance to penetration of a sampling spoon, a cone or other shaped tools under dynamic or static loading.
+These tests are used for exploration of erratic solid profiles for finding depth to bedrock or stratum and to get approximate indication of the strength and other properties of soil.

 i.
 Standard Penetration Test (SPT)